Speculative Landscapes

 Collaboration with Rubiane Maia, Marta Fernandez Calvo and Cherry Truluck

-Created with Custom Food Lab
+Created with Custom Food Lab with funding from Arts Council England

 A landslide and site of rare geological interest on the border between the UK and France, the Folkestone Warren, the site is one of the most active landslides in Britain.
 It is also one of the most surveyed: monitored and observed for shifts in climate, erosion, geology and is said to have been one of the first geological explorations in Europe.
 The landslide originates 40 meters underground, an earthly reality that is controlled through vast terraforming projects and monitored on the surface.